frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 *Output 10: Execution time for LIS solution using Brute-Force.*{: class="legend"}

 At this point, our dear reader should have a mantra in mind: 'Don't use Brute-Force...
 Don't use Brute-Force.'
-With that said, let's delve into dynamic programming algorithms, keeping Brute-Force as a reference point for comparison.
+With that said, let's delve into Dynamic Programming algorithms, keeping Brute-Force as a reference point for comparison.

 ### Memoization